Use of communities at University of Melbourne

 Accountabilities and responsibilities

-- LMS Academic Support team: assist and encourage the use of communities.
+- Academic and Learning System Support team: assist and encourage the use of communities.

 - Community leader: responsible for maintaining the site and managing the participants.